Gordonby/Snippets/AzureDevOps/PR-Check-Gate/README.md

 ### Network

 Firstly, Azure DevOps is a SaaS service that is built on Microsoft Azure services and is hosted on the internet.

-As Azure DevOps calls the Azure Function with a HTTPS request on a public endpoint.
+Azure DevOps calls the Azure Function with a HTTPS request on a public endpoint.

 The Azure Function then makes outbound API calls, back to Azure DevOps with a HTTPS request on a public endpoint.